mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 to hit.
 In addition, all indirect attacks – even if the target is visible to sensors or a handoff targeting point is available – are imprecise.
-The attack will land 1D metres from the target point, plus 1D for every full 100 metres the weapon must travel.
-Each point of negative Effect adds one metre to the distance; each point of positive Effect reduces it by one metre.
+The attack will land 1D meters from the target point, plus 1D for every full 100 meters the weapon must travel.
+Each point of negative Effect adds one meter to the distance; each point of positive Effect reduces it by one meter.

 Indirect fire is for the most part useful only with area-effect weapons such as grenades.
-However, if the attack roll is good enough to indicate zero metres then the target has received a direct hit.
+However, if the attack roll is good enough to indicate zero meters then the target has received a direct hit.
 Area-effect weapons will do their normal damage and impact damage may be added at the Referee’s discretion.